CristianBuca/The-Aunans/README.md

 4. Copy the HTTPS address,
 5. In your Git Bash Terminal type *"git clone"* then paste the address.

-*Alternatively you can download the repository as ZIP or use [Github Desktop](https://desktop.github.com) the repository on you local machine*
+*Alternatively you can download the repository as ZIP or use [Github Desktop](https://desktop.github.com) to ge the repository on you local machine*

 ## **Credits**